Politics of climate change: Policy debate

 Most 20th century international debate on climate change focused almost entirely on mitigation.
 It was sometimes considered defeatist to pay much attention to adaptation.
 Also, compared to mitigation, adaptation is more a local matter, with different parts of the world facing vastly different threats and opportunities from climate change.
 By the early 21st century, while mitigation still receives most attention in political debates, it is no longer the sole focus.
 Some degree of adaptation is now widely considered essential, and is discussed internationally at least at high level, though which specific actions to take remain mostly a local matter.
 A commitment to provide $100 billion per year worth of funding to developing countries was made at the 2009 Copenhagen Summit.
 At Paris, it was clarified that allocation of the funding should involve a balanced split between adaptation and mitigation, though as of December 2020, not all funding had been provided, and what had been delivered was going mainly to mitigation projects.
 By 2019, possibilities for geoengineering were also increasingly being discussed, and were expected to become more prominent in future debates.

-Political debate concerning which specific courses of action for achieving effective mitigation tends to vary depending on the scale of governance concerned.
+Political debate on how to mitigate tends to vary depending on the scale of governance concerned.
 Different considerations apply for international debate, compared with national and municipal level discussion.
 In the 1990s, when climate change first became prominent on the political agenda, there was optimism that the problem could be successfully tackled.
 The then recent signing of the 1987 Montreal Protocol to protect the ozone layer had indicated that the world was able to act collectively to address a threat warned about by scientists, even when it was not yet causing significant harm to humans.
-Yet by the early 2000s, GHG emissions had continued to rise, with little sign of agreement to penalise emitters or reward climate friendly behaviour.
+Yet by the early 2000s GHG emissions had continued to rise, with little sign of agreement to penalise emitters or reward climate friendly behaviour.
 It had become clear that achieving global agreement for effective action to limit global warming would be much more challenging.
 Some politicians, such as Arnold Schwarzenegger with his slogan "terminate pollution", say that activists should generate optimism by focusing on the health co-benefits of climate action.

+The EU's Carbon Border Adjustment Mechanism (CBAM) is among the trade-related measures introduced to address climate concerns.
+A proposed enhancement—known as "CBAM-plus"—aims to channel CBAM revenues towards decarbonisation initiatives in developing exporting countries.
+By also recognising non-pricing climate policies, CBAM-plus could promote more comprehensive global mitigation efforts.